Snortdog/discord-bot-gpt3-template-js/discord-bot-gpt3-template-js/README.md

 2. install discord.js
 3. install dotenv in your project directory
 4. install openai js api
+5. create a .env in your project directory and add 'OPENAI_API_KEY=your key here' on the first line and 'BOT_TOKEN=your token here' on the second.
+Replace with your API and token

 How to Run:
 1. cd to your project directory using command terminal